-Blogging is so common that every major or aspiring website platform has some kind of built-in blog functionality out of the box, including WordPress, Squarespace, and Wix.
+Blogging is so common that every website platform has some kind of built-in blog functionality out of the box—especially WordPress, Squarespace, and Wix.
 No guarantees on the portfolio network sites like Clippings, About.me, or Behance, though—but that’s why we’re making our own sites.

 Here’s how to create the actual blog page for each of the three platforms we’ve walked through so far.

 WordPress: WordPress made its name as a blogging platform, so you’re covered here.
 Create a page called “Blog.”
 Don’t even worry about styling it yet.
-Your theme probably has a pre-built template anyway.
+Your theme probably has a pre-built template for this page, anyway.